 In a new report researcher Hanna de la Motte, RISE and Anna Palme, Chalmers University of Techonology, summarize the development process and future steps for Blend Re:wind.
 The groundbreaking recycling process “Blend Re:wind – A Swedish process for the recycling of polycotton blended textiles” was released in November 2017.
 In this new report the development methods and results are described.

 precipitation of terephtalic acid in the process.
 Image: Stina Björquist

-This new report describes the developments made in the Blend Re:wind process and demonstrates how new fibers, namely viscose filaments, can be produced from separated and recycled cotton fibers.
-The produced viscose filaments were proved to have the same strength as filaments obtained from regular dissolving pulp used for textile fibers, which is crucial for further industrial processing towards recycled fabrics.
+This new report describes the developments made in the Blend Re:wind process and demonstrates how new fibers, viscose filaments, can be produced from separated and recycled cotton fibers.
+The produced viscose filaments are proved to have the same strength as filaments obtained from regular dissolving pulp used for textile fibers, which is crucial for further industrial processing towards recycled fabrics.

 A strong benefit with the Blend Re:wind process is that the separation takes existing industries into consideration.
 The separation process uses chemicals already utilized in the Swedish forest industry, and in the viscose industry, which will easy future integration.

 ”Our separation process, Blend Re:wind, is developed having existing industrial processes in mind, and our aim is to integrate as much as possible to minimize both environmental and economic costs, while boosting businesses.
 Scaling up from lab scale is the biggest challenge at the moment, and it is also costly.
 The integration possibilities of the Blend Re:wind process would however address these challenges in feasible ways.”

 Hanna de la Motte, theme leader for theme 4, Recycling, within Mistra Future Fashion and researcher at RISE.